-As Steven Wilson continues to focus exclusively on his solo career, questions about the future of Porcupine Tree persist.
-Drummer Gavin Harrison, even as he continues his own tandem projects, insists the band isn’t over.
+As Steven Wilson continues to focus exclusively on his solo career, questions about the future of Porcupine Tree remain.
+Drummer Gavin Harrison has his own tandem projects too, but still insists the band isn’t over.

 As Steven Wilson begins a 17-date North American tour, one that will feature a half-dozen in-store appearances, it’s increasingly clear where his passion lies: On solo projects like the recently released The Raven That Refused To Sing.

 Ambitious, connective and simply unforgettable, The Raven is not just Steven Wilson’s best solo album to date, it rivals his career-making work on Porcupine Tree’s 2002 triumph In Absentia

 Porcupine Tree’s album-length 2009 song cycle The Incident is given a full concert reading here, and what Octane Twisted lacks in studio dynamics, it more than makes up for with visceral power.

 Porcupine Tree is offering a download sneak peek of its forthcoming multi-disc live project Octane Twisted.
 Fans will have to wait until November for the entire album, but they can hear “I Drive the Hearse” now